Kidney Cancer Treatmetn symptoms of kidney cancer

 The Four Stages of Kidney Cancer

-An important part of dealing with kidney cancer is by first classifying it into one of fours stages it is currently in.
-This helps with planning for the appropriate treatment based on stage and severity.
-The stage of renal cancer will be based on several factors including staging & diagnostic to accurately determine which stage kidney cancer is in.
+An essential part of dealing with kidney cancer is classifying it into one of four stages.
+This facilitates planning for appropriate treatment based on stage and severity.
+The stage of renal cancer will be based on several factors, including staging and diagnostics, to determine which stage is inaccurate.

-2. Stage 2 kidney cancer: Cancer has not spread to any other organs is localized in the kidneys but is larger than 7 cm in diameter
+2. Stage 2 kidney cancer: Cancer has not spread to any other organs and is localized in the kidneys, but is more than 7 cm in diameter

 3. Stage 3 kidney cancer: Cancer might be any size and has spread to nearby organs outside of the kidneys